oesteban/hcph-sops/docs/data-collection/tear-down.md

 - [ ] Unplug the head coil from the bed connector and then lift the lever that releases the upper part of the coil, put it aside (e.g., inside the bore or on a chair next to the scanner).
 - [ ] Release the air from the inflatable padding pushing the release valve of the pump and take them away.
 Remove the disposable covers and throw them away in the trash container.
 - [ ] Help the participant sit down.
-- [ ] Help the participant remove the earplugs and dispose of them.
+- [ ] Instruct the participant to remove the earplugs and dispose of them.
 Ask them about the experience:

     > [NAME], how was your experience?
     > Have you been able to feel comfortable throughout the session?